Champion Lightning ace final exam on ‘last day of school’ - News Break

 Then star forward Nikita Kucherov discovered he needed hip surgery, the rehab of which would cause him to miss the entire 56-game regular season that was squeezed into four months.
 It was a major loss but also one that allowed Tampa Bay to stash his $9.5 million cap hit on long-term injured reserve and put a playoff-worthy team on the ice.

-Salary cap gymnastics also allowed Tampa Bay to add at the trade deadline, and the rugged defenseman who had never won it all before set up rookie Ross Colton’s winning goal in the Wednesday night.
+Salary cap gymnastics also allowed Tampa Bay to add David Savard at the trade deadline, and the rugged defenseman who had never won it all before set up rookie Ross Colton’s winning goal in the Cup clincher Wednesday night.

 It had all bounced the right way for the Lightning.